Aesthetic Perceptions of Urban Environments

 Part I Aesthetic perceptions of urban environments: A long-term perspective

 Chapter 1.
-Pulcritudo civitatis.
-Aesthetic gazes on cities in communal Italy (12th-14th centuries)
+Pulchritudo civitatis: Aesthetic gazes on cities in communal Italy (12th-14th century)

 Part II Urban everyday aesthetics as a common good

 Chapter 5.
-Whose river is it anyway?
-River as commons, river as neighbor – The Yamuna in Delhi
+Whose river is it anyway?: River as commons, river as neighbour – The Yamuna in Delhi

 Chapter 6.
-Negotiating advertising aesthetics in early 20th century Shanghai
+Negotiating advertising aesthetics in early twentieth-century Shanghai

 Chapter 8.
 Experiencing the urban through the prism of fiction and cinema in postcolonial India